shobbsd/mitchs-rare-treasures/README.md

 - should be able to remove an existing treasure from the database, using the treasure_id

-## **GET** `/api/shops`

-Create an endpoint which allows Mitch to see all the shops in his network.
-He also needs to know how much capital is in each shop.

-_responds with all shops_

-- default sort criteria: shop_name
-- default sort order: ascending
-- default limit: 10 per page
-- for each shop object in the `/api/shops` endpoint, there should be a `stock_value` property which specifies the total value of each shop's stock.
-- each shop object should have the following properties:
-  - shop_id
-  - shop_name
-  - shop_owner (the name of the shop's owner)
-  - slogan
-  - **stock_value** (the total cost of treasures belonging to the shop)

 ## **GET** `/api/owners/`

 Create an endpoint that lets Mitch see information about all the shop owners.